 It takes an incredibly skilled actor to not only understand the character he’s playing but to embody dark, haunting emotions without overdoing it.
 If Ewan McGregor didn’t care as deeply about the character’s heart, his performances wouldn’t feel as authentic or as comforting.
-What we see in the series isn’t any form of overrated (and deeply unhealthy) meta-acting; instead, we witness the kind of embodiment that stems from wanting to tell a transcendent story about a man whose defeated and dreadfully scarred.
+What we see in the series isn’t any form of overrated (and deeply unhealthy) meta-acting; instead, we witness the kind of embodiment that stems from wanting to tell a transcendent story about a man who’s defeated and dreadfully scarred.

 Ewan McGregor understands Obi-Wan Kenobi down to his bones, ensuring that every beat, significantly his most vulnerable calibers showcase the character’s colossal heart.
 The show is a character study in more ways than one, and Deborah Chow knows precisely which of McGregor’s expressions to draw imperative focus on.
 How she frames Obi-Wan’s arc, the battle with Vader in Episode 3, and later his quest to save Leia in Episode 4 are all ways of displaying the lengths the man is willing to go through to right his wrongs.
 Chow ensures that we catch the glances that matter, the sudden strikes of undeniable fear, the tormenting pangs of unceasing grief, and the innate kindness which resides perpetually in Obi-Wan’s eyes.